gxwuyingjun/Degree-2-Homomorphic-Paillier/README.md

-# Paillier-Multiplivative-Homomorphic
+# Degree-2-Homomorphic-Paillier

-The main idea of this repo is to prove the feasability of achieving multiplicative homomorphic uisng addictive homomorphic encryption method (paillier).
+The main idea of this repo is to boost paillier encryption function to support degree-2 homomorphic encryption.(somewhat full homomorphic even though it's only 2-d XD)

 ## Reference
 Catalano, D., & Fiore.
 (2015). *Using linearly-homomorphic encryption to evaluate degree-2 functions on encrypted data*.
 Proceedings of the ACM Conference on Computer and Communications Security, 2015, 1518-1529.